amuxtux/RustNode/README.md

 issues
 =========
-It is developed it on mac system so it should work without any problem on Mac however for linux , the node module have to be re-installed. just delete the node_module directory contents and reinstall express, now, stylus, ejs , highlight node modules.
+It is developed on mac system so it should work without any problem on Mac however for linux , the node module have to be re-installed. just delete the node_module directory contents and reinstall express, now, stylus, ejs , highlight node modules.